Grylls20/SMS-system/README.md

 cp sample.env .env
 ```

-Update the `.env` file with your specific configurations for the database, Redis, Kafka, Elasticsearch, and Twilio credentials.
+Update the `.env` file with your specific configurations for the database, RabbitMQ, Kafka, Elasticsearch, and Twilio credentials.

 ### 3. Build the Application